Step one The where and how

 Step three Creating your wedding ceremony

-Following this meeting (where we sign the Service Agreement), I’ll request another whilst getting to know you both, your family important guests and the ideas for your ceremony.
+Following this meeting (where we sign the Service Agreement), I’ll request another whilst getting to know you both, your family, important guests and the ideas for your ceremony.
 From there, I will now create your specific and personalised wedding ceremony for you both.
 I will then forward a draft ceremony for you to consider.
 And whilst there is no obligation to stick with this ceremony; there are certain words that you and your partner (and myself) are required to say legally for your marriage to be valid.
-Other then the legal requirements your wedding ceremony is totally up to you.
+Other than the legal requirements your wedding ceremony is totally up to you.

 At this time, if you have personalised vows that you would like included in the ceremony; now is the time to get them to me.
 They can be changed or adjusted at any point before the ceremony.
 Generally speaking, I’ll have a final copy of your ceremony in your hands at least one month out from the day.

 Yeh, we’ve got some paperwork to fill out and this is some very important paperwork (legal documentation) called the Notice of Intended Marriage Form (NOIM).
 This document needs to be lodged at least one month prior to marriage and is valid up to 18 months from lodgement date.

 What to bring to this meeting (MUST BE ORIGINAL DOCUMENTS; no copies, scans, no cheating!):